tlogan/ERST/README.md

 - paper by Nov 16.

 ## Implementation
+- TODO: implement inference of application
-- TODO: write attribute rules for analysis
+- TODO: write remaining attribute rules for analysis
+- TODO: write unification with outsourcing to Z3
 - TODO: write tree listener for printing out indented parse tree
 ------
 - NOTE: update guidance before each part of a sequence